enjoying their lunchbreak

 School Lunch Fund

-parents to make payments to your child’s account by the week or month,
+parents to make payments to their child’s account by the week or month,

 in the form of a check if possible, as that is the easiest way to keep

 track of balances.
-Checks can be made payable to SCS School Lunch Fund.
+Checks can be made payable to Schoharie Central School

 For elementary students please remember to put payments in an envelope

-labeled with your child’s full name (and names of any siblings that are
+labeled with the child’s full name (and names of any siblings that are

 to receive account payments) and teacher’s name.